How to Empty Breasts Completely

-If you are consistently changing your pump parts, but are still having a hard time feeling fully empty when you pump, it may be that your breast pump is not performing well.
+If you are consistently changing your pump parts, but are still having a hard time feeling fully empty when you pump, it may be that your breast pump is not performing up to par.

-To help you determine if you are missing out on a better milk supply, see these thorough reviews on the best breast pumps of 2019.
+To help you determine if you are missing out on a better milk supply, see this breast pump buying guide with pumps for every occasion and need.

 You may be using the wrong breast pump!

 A powerful pump doesn’t have to mean a big pump either!

-If you are looking for a compact, quiet and extremely powerful pump – you must check out with the BabyBuddha or the SuperGenie a look!
+If you are looking for a compact, quiet and extremely powerful pump, you must check out the BabyBuddha!
+This little portable breast pump is my top recommendation.

 If you haven’t yet, you should be applying for a free breast pump and supplies through insurance.